 Challenging, yet appropriate, courses

 Think about your current workload.
 How much homework do you have each night?
 How long do you spend studying every week?
 Do you have time for extracurricular activities and/or hobbies?
 What about your sleep schedule?
 Imagine what your obligations will be for the next year.
 Are you planning to be president of a club, or will you be getting a part-time job?
 Do you have to take care of your younger sister every night while your mom is at work?
 How much time will these additional responsibilities take?
 If you feel like your workload is not challenging, and your extra duties won’t be too much more, consider adding a rigorous course to your schedule.
 Maybe you really enjoy math, and you want to step up to AP Calculus or a Dual Enrollment course.
 You may want to pursue an extra science course like AP Environmental.
 If you feel like your current workload is too much, or your additional duties will put you over the top, consider taking a step down in one of your subject areas.
 Hate reading?
 AP English Literature may not be the best class for you.
 Colleges don’t want to see all A’s in on-level courses since that shows you aren’t challenging yourself enough, but they also don’t want to see a bunch of C’s in AP courses since that could indicate you may not be ready for college-level work.
-Strike a balance, play into your strengths, but don’t be afraid to take a little risk.
+Strike a balance, and play into your strengths, but don’t be afraid to take a little risk.
 Then, make adjustments if needed.

 Senior year matters